Explore Thailand’s capital, Bangkok, in all its hectic, noisy, beautiful, historic, and exotic glory.

 When your group is ready to get started, you will leave with your guide who is also your interpreter.
-James Nachtwey will rotate between the groups in order to support each team with his his personal advice on how to solve the assignment.
+James Nachtwey will rotate between the groups in order to support each team with his personal advice on how to solve the assignment.

-James Nachtwey will give a lecture about the most iconic images throughout he has taken throughout his career.
+James Nachtwey will give a lecture about the most iconic images he has taken throughout his career.

 DAY 3-4: WORK ON YOUR STORY AND PHOTOGRAPHY